Hebei: Ming and Qing dynasties

 The Ming dynasty ruled Hebei as Beizhili, meaning Northern Directly Ruled because the area contained and was directly ruled by the imperial capital in Beijing.
 The "Northern" designation was used because there was a southern counterpart covering present-day Jiangsu and Anhui.
 When the Manchu Qing dynasty came to power in 1644, they abolished the southern counterpart, and Hebei became known as Zhili or Directly Ruled.
 During the Qing dynasty, the northern borders of Zhili extended deep into Inner Mongolia and overlapped in jurisdiction with the leagues of Inner Mongolia.

 Republic of China

 The Qing dynasty collapsed in 1912 and was replaced by the Republic of China.
 In a few years, China descended into a civil war, with regional warlords vying for power.
-Since Zhili was so close to the capital of Peking (Beijing), it was the site of the Zhiwan War, the First Zhifeng War, and the Second Zhifeng War.
-With the success of the Northern Expedition in 1926 and 1927 by the Kuomintang, the capital was moved from Peking to Nanking (Nanjing).
-As a result, the provence's name was changed to Hebei, reflecting the relocation of the capital and its standard provincial administration.
+Since Zhili was so close to the capital of Beijing, it was the site of the Zhiwan War, the First Zhifeng War, and the Second Zhifeng War.
+With the success of the Northern Expedition in 1926 and 1927 by the Kuomintang, the capital was moved from Beijing to Nanjing.
+As a result, the province's name was changed to Hebei, reflecting the relocation of the capital and its standard provincial administration.

-During the World War II, Hebei was under the control of the Reorganized National Government of the Republic of China, a puppet state of Imperial Japan.
+During World War II, Hebei was under the control of the Reorganized National Government of the Republic of China, a puppet state of the Empire of Japan.